 top of page

-Through innovative print process of adding and subtracting recorded documentation, Kuhn’s work is constructed from hard, soft, obscure and translucent materials.
-They exhibit both the physical and mental states of fragility and sustainability inside and out of the body.
-We are pushed to question current issues that are offering windows of opportunities and collaboration between artist, scientists, and viewers.
+Through an innovative print process of adding and subtracting recorded documentation of walking on printing plates, Kuhn’s work is constructed from hard, soft, obscure, and translucent materials.
+They exhibit both the physical and mental states of fragility and sustainability inside and outside of the body.

 IMG_E2253.jpg